T

 park

-• Check the schedule for the Symphony Lake water fountain show, which usually runs in the evenings.
+• Check the schedule for the Symphony Lake water and light show in the evening.

 3. Night